 The Group offsets current tax assets and current tax liabilities; deferred tax assets and deferred tax liabilities, where it has a legally enforceable right to set off the recognized amounts and where it intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
 The income tax provision for the interim period is made based on the best estimate of the annual average tax rate expected to be applicable for the full financial year.
 Tax benefits of deductions earned on exercise of employee share options in excess of compensation charged to income are credited to equity.

-Income tax expense in the condensed Consolidated Statement of Profit and Loss comprises:
+Income tax expense in the interim condensed consolidated statement of comprehensive income comprises: